AdobeDocs/campaign-classic.en/help/platform/using/specific-configuration-database.md

 **Prerequisites:**

 * You will need root privileges to install a ODBC driver.
-* TCP 1433 port needs to be opened on your firewall.
-For more on this, refer to Firewall configuration.
 * Red Hat Enterprise ODBC drivers provided by Microsoft can also be used with CentOS to connect to SQL Server.
 * Version 13.0 will work with Red Hat 6 and 7.